 Whether you work in an office or stay home with your kids, there are certain jewelry pieces that most women will want in their jewelry wardrobe.
 Here are some of them:

 1. hoop earrings.
 They go with everything and aren’t too heavy.

 2. pearl necklace (20″ is the most versatile).
 If you’re not into pearls, go for a chunky gold or silver necklace instead.

 3. long, multi-functional necklace

 4. statement necklace

 You’ll want most of these pieces to be mixed metals for maximum versatility.
 If you are a Cool Color Code, go for silver.
 If you’re a Warm Color Code, go for gold.
 The other Color Codes can do silver or gold, a mix of gold and silver, or rose gold.
 Yay!

 Wondering what Color Code you are?
 Read more here.

 2. Have a Signature Color.

+What’s your favorite color to wear?
+What color do you naturally gravitate toward?
+What color do people say is “your color?”
 Having a Signature Color means that you can buy jewelry, bags, scarves and shoes in your Signature Color, knowing it will go with what you already have.
-You also receive a personalized wardrobe color palette and recommendations on the best jewelry for your colors AND your Color Code!

 3. Decide what you’re going to do…wear neutral clothes with funky accessories OR colorful exciting clothes with neutral jewelry.